 And, partially, this movie has become such an icon thanks to their incredible work in that regard.
 Everyone knows how a hobbit, an elf or a dwarf, is supposed to look, and that's because they did such an extensive work, creating every race and culture in all their glorious detail.

-Because of this, It's only high time we devoted our time to talk about such a relevant movie (design-wise).
-In an attempt to try and atone for that, we've decided to start a long-term series entirely dedicated to their designs and how they managed to create such a large and yet, cohesive, world.
+Because of this, It's only high time I devoted my time to talk about such a relevant movie (design-wise).
+In an attempt to try and atone for that, I've decided to start a long-term series entirely dedicated to their designs and how they managed to create such a large and yet, cohesive, world.

-And even though, the logical and reasonable place to start would be with the Hobbits, we are neither logical nor reasonable.
-Because of this, we've decided to start instead with our favorite character: Éowyn.
-It's a simple preference, but, worry not, we will eventually get to the poor Hobbits.
+And even though, the logical and reasonable place to start would be with the Hobbits, I am neither logical nor reasonable.
+Because of this, I've decided to start instead with my favorite character: Éowyn.
+It's a simple preference, but, worry not, I will eventually get to the poor Hobbits.

 A SHIELD MAIDEN OF ROHAN.
 PART I

-Éowyn, daughter of Éomund and Theodwyn, younger sister of Éomerand, niece of King Théoden, is one of the most memorable characters in the trilogy, and has some of the most gorgeous designs.
-And the first of those that we are going to be looking at is the "green gown", which happens to be our personal favorite.
+Éowyn, daughter of Éomund and Theodwyn, younger sister of Éomerand, niece of King Théoden, is one of the most memorable characters in the trilogy and has some of the most gorgeous designs.
+And the first of those that I am going to be looking at is the "green gown", which happens to be my personal favorite.
 Yes, once again, it comes down to that.
-We apologize.
+I apologize.

 This design is particularly important because it's the gown she wears the first time we are introduced to her character and because it's one of the first designs we see in Rohan.
 Because of this, it's extremely important that it manages to present the character and set the tone and feel of the culture more swiftly and directly that the designs that are to come.